So you’re at the point in your pottery journey where your creations are good enough to sell. Great – what now?

 Always zoom in to expose details in the item you’re selling.
 Highlight the craftsmanship in your pottery with close shots.
 A DSLR macro lens ups the ante in your product photographs.
 Some point-and-shoot cameras and smartphones also have in-built macro settings that let you shoot at close range.

 Your pottery should sit in an uncluttered environment in product photos.
-Background elements should only enhance its beauty or utility.
+Background elements should only enhance their beauty or utility.
 It makes you a more professional pottery seller.

 Try depth of field too